PureNimble/ISEP-LAPR2/docs/sprintB/US06/01.requirements-engineering/Readme.md

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost as well as the its classifying task category.
+>	N/A.

 **From the client clarifications:**

+> **Note:** The addresses/locations that will be registered in our system do not include municipalities and parishes.
+Therefore, we rewrote US6.
+Please check the pdf file, available in moodle, that introduces the requirements for sprints A and B. Municipalities and parishes could be replaced by states and cities. **Thursday, March 30 of 2023 at 16:16**

 > **Question:** As System Administrator, who wants to specify districts, municipalities and parishes, what specifically he wants to do?
 Create new locations?
-Control existent locations? **Asked Thursday, March 23 of 2023 at 17:35**
+Control existent locations? **Asked Wednesday, March 22 of 2023 at 11:06**
 >
-> **Note:** The addresses/locations that will be registered in our system do not include municipalities and parishes.
-Therefore, we rewrote US6.
-Please check the pdf file, available in moodle, that introduces the requirements for sprints A and B. Municipalities and parishes could be replaced by states and cicties.
->
 > **Answer:** The System Administrator wants to specify information in the system that can be used/selected to introduce the location.
 Remember that this is an extra US.

+> **Question:** In user story 006, it says "As a system administrator, I want to specify districts, municipalities, and parishes in the system."
+What is the purpose of this function, how does the system administrator intend to use the ability to specify different locations? **Asked Thursday, March 23 of 2023 at 11:54**
+>
+> **Answer:** The goal is to specify in the system information that can be used/selected to fill the location of the property.
+An example of the store location is: 71 ST. NICHOLAS DRIVE, NORTH POLE, FAIRBANKS NORTH STAR, AK, 99705.
+For instance, if the information about the existing US states is specified in the system, then the user only selects AK and does not need to write this information.

 ### 1.3.
 Acceptance Criteria